sparsetech/pine/docs/1-tree-construction.md

 ```

 ## Runtime HTML parser
-Pine provides an HTML parser backed by the DOM in JavaScript, but uses its own parser for other back ends.
+Pine provides an HTML parser with the same semantics on all backends:

 ```scala
 val html = """<div id="a"><span>42</span></div>"""